-Parameter Res Resistance to one or several antibiotics Number of antibiotics 1 2 3 4 >4 50 Number of isolates resistant A. baumannii 7 16 13 5 9 50 ciprofloxacin, ofloxacin, and cephalosporins (ceftazidime and cefepime), 76% to imipenem, 59% to ampicillin / sulbactam, and less than 35% to meropenem and tobramycin were resistant (Table 1).
-Also in this study more than 50% of isolates were resistant to at least three antibiotic classes (Table 2).
-Differences observed between two studies could be due to methods and resistance patterns that are influenced by environmental factors and antimicrobial patterns which were used.
-Necessary to say, international travels are also important in development of multi-drug resistant strains.
+Hujer et al. (2006), in their study that was conducted on military and civilian patients in Iraq and Afghanistan, reported that 15% of the strains were resistant to all nine antibiotics which were tested and 89% of the strains showed resistance to at least three antibiotic classes.
+In their study, more than 90% of the isolates were resistant to ciprofloxacin, less than 80% were resistant to cephalosporins with a broad spectrum, 40% were resistant to ampicillin-sulbactam, 20% were resistant to imipenem and 81% were resistant to at least one of the aminoglycosides (amikacin or tobramycin) (Hujer et al., 2006).
+In this study, more than 90% of isolates were resistant to ciprofloxacin, ofloxacin and cephalosporins (ceftazidime and cefepime), 76% to imipenem, 59% to ampicillin / sulbactam, and less than 35% to meropenem and tobramycin (Table 2).
+Also, in this study, more than 50% of isolates were resistant to at least three antibiotic classes (Table 3).
+Differences observed between the two studies could be due to methods and resistance patterns that were influenced by environmental factors and the antimicrobial patterns which were used.
+It is necessary to say that international travels are also important in the development of multi-drug resistant strains.

-Acinetobacter strains with antibiotic resistance have been reported from all around the world (Brink et al., 2007).
-In the study in year 2003 that performed by Ayan and colleagues, of 52 strains, all isolates were resistant to piperacillin, piperacillin-tazobactam, ticarcillin-clavulanic acid, cefepime, cefotaxime, ceftazidime, ceftriaxone, gentamycin and resistant to tobramycin , ciprofloxacin, ampicillin-sulbactam, co-trimoxazole, and amikacin that results highly conform with results of this research (Ayan et al., 2003).
+Acinetobacter strains with antibiotic resistance have been reported from all around the world (Brink et al., piperacillin-tazobactam, ticarcillin-clavulanic acid, cefepime, cefotaxime, ceftazidime, ceftriaxone and gentamycin.
+Also, they were resistant to tobramycin, ciprofloxacin, ampicillin-sulbactam, co-trimoxazole and amikacin, whose results highly conform to the results of this research (Ayan et al., 2003).